JarrettK/Playwright-Axe-Demo/README.md

     a) Install NPM Extension: https://marketplace.visualstudio.com/items?itemName=eg2.vscode-npm-script

+    b) Install Playwright Test for VSCode Extension: https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright

-    b) Open the folder for the project in VS Code.
+    c) Open the folder for the project in VS Code.
 (Example: C:\Users\WDAGUtilityAccount\Desktop\axe-playwright)
     > If VS Code asks if you trust the authors of the files in the folder, click the "Yes, I trust the authors" button.

-    c) Close VS Code completely.
+    d) Close VS Code completely.
 (Make sure no terminal windows are open.
 If you did not open any, there shouldn't be any open.)

-    d) Make sure Node is working in the VS Code Terminal by entering the following command (you should get a version number):
+    e) Make sure Node is working in the VS Code Terminal by entering the following command (you should get a version number):
     * *Note:* In VS Code to open a Terminal use: Terminal > New Terminal or (CTRL + Shift + `).
     * **node -v**